 - Only two players in football history have ever won a Heisman Trophy, Associated Press Rookie of the Year, Associated Press Player of the Year and a Super Bowl in their career.
 Charles Woodson is one of them.
 The other?
-Former Raiders RB Marcus Allen. - Since 1995, only four players have won both the Associated Press Defensive Rookie of the Year and Associated Press Defensive Player of the Year awards in their career Raiders S Charles Woodson (1998 & 2009), Ravens OLB Terrell Suggs (2003 & 2011), former Bears LB Brian Urlacher (2000 & 2005) and Panthers LB Luke Kuechly (2012 & 2013). - when the second sound in the second sound sound - In 2009, Woodson became the fourth player in NFL history (since sacks became an official statistic in 1982) to record at least nine interceptions and two sacks in a single season. - Is the only player in NFL history to post at least seven interceptions and two sacks in back-to-back seasons. - Became the first NFL player (since sacks became an official statistic in 1982) to record two interceptions, an interception touchdown, a sack and a fumble recovery in the same game when he posted all of those statistics on 11/26/09 at Det. - Became the first player in NFL history to record 60 interceptions and 20 sacks for his career on Dec.
-21, 2014.
+Former Raiders RB Marcus Allen. - Since 1995, only four players have won both the Associated Press Defensive Rookie of the Year and Associated Press Defensive Player of the Year awards in their career Raiders S Charles Woodson (1998 & 2009), Ravens OLB Terrell Suggs (2003 & 2011), former Bears LB Brian Urlacher (2000 & 2005) and Panthers LB Luke Kuechly (2012 & 2013). - Woodson posted an interception touchdown in six straight seasons (2006-11), becoming the first player in NFL history to do so.
+No other NFL player has accomplished the feat in more than four consecutive seasons. - In 2009, Woodson became the fourth player in NFL history (since sacks became an official statistic in 1982) to record at least nine interceptions and two sacks in a single season. - Is the only player in NFL history to post at least seven interceptions and two sacks in back-to-back seasons. - Became the first NFL player (since sacks became an official statistic in 1982) to record two interceptions, an interception touchdown, a sack and a fumble recovery in the same game when he posted all of those statistics on 11/26/09 at Det. - Became the first player in NFL history to record 60 interceptions and 20 sacks for his career on Dec.
+21, 2014. - Had two interceptions against Denver on Oct.
+11, 2015.
+Woodson is the only player in NFL history with two interceptions in a game at age 39 or older.
+He is one of three players in NFL history with an interception at age 39 or older, joining Hall of Famer Darrell Green and Clay Matthews, Jr.